rollbear/trompeloeil/README.md

 constructors of `T`.

 **`trompeloeil::wildcard`**
-The type of the wildcard object `trompeloeil::_` .
+The type of the wild card object `trompeloeil::_` .
 You typically never see the type itself.

 ## Macros